-Ubuntu’s founder was born to immigrant parents whose success came from hard work, volunteering, persistence, receiving support from various communities, and continuous learning.
+Ubuntu’s Founder was born to south Asian immigrant parents from east Africa whose success was a product of hard work, strong values, volunteering, persistence, receiving support from various communities, and great mentorship.

 The Ubuntu Advisors strengths lie in the diversity of their backgrounds, life experiences and thinking.